 (Note: Other examples of evidence or indicators for research impact in other jurisdictions may be accessible online such as http://results.ref.ac.uk/Results/SelectUoa from the United Kingdom.)

-- 37. The Panel provides the following advice on particular aspects of impact case studies - Evidence supporting each impact case should be verifiable. - The link to underpinning research should be clear.
+- 37. The Panel provides the following advice on particular aspects of impact case studies - Applied research is important and fully valued in the assessment of outputs.
+However, impact is about the actual outcomes/benefits of the research.